 At any given time, over 3,000 inmates are housed in the four New York state federal prisons that are scattered throughout the state.
 Understanding each of these incarceration locations and how they differ from each other can be helpful if you or someone you love is an inmate in the U.S. government’s correctional system.
 By clicking on the below links, you will be taken to each facility’s detailed profile where you can learn about specific facility offerings, information, and contact details.

 Opened in the early 1990s in the Sunset Park neighborhood, Metropolitan Detention Center Brooklyn was originally intended to hold no more than 1,000 inmates awaiting arraignment or trial for federal crimes.
 It currently houses over 1,500 male and female inmates at all security levels.
 As a Medical Care Level 2 prison, it serves stable outpatients with chronic conditions such as epilepsy, emphysema, and medication-controlled diabetes who require quarterly evaluations by a clinician.
-To date, the majority of MDC Brooklyn’s population have pending cases in the United States District Court for the Eastern District of New York.
+To date, the majority of MDC Brooklyn’s population has pending cases in the United States District Court for the Eastern District of New York.
 A small percentage of MDC Brooklyn inmates serve out their brief sentences at this facility.
 Among the federal prisons in New York, MDC Brooklyn has gained notoriety for its frequent facility and inmate relations issues.

 Metropolitan Correctional Center New York is a federal administrative detention center located in Lower Manhattan at Foley Square.
 Men and women of all security levels are inmates at this facility, and most of them remain there until their cases with the United States District Court for the Southern District of New York are resolved.
 The first high-rise configuration used in the federal prison system, it consists of 10 self-contained housing units.
 MCC New York has housed notorious inmates and detainees such as Gambino crime family members, drug dealers, terrorists, and weapons traffickers and continues to be one of the busiest and most crowded federal prisons in New York.
 Although it was originally designed to house 449 detainees and inmates, it now holds almost 800.